 Bruce McArthur (Pic: Facebook)

-The authorities became suspicious of McArthur in September last year.
-On 18 January, officers saw him taking a man into his apartment.
-They burst into the residence and found the potential victim bound to a bed.
+The authorities first became suspicious that McArthur was involved in the spate of disappearances in September 2017.
+In January 2018, officers saw him taking a Middle-Eastern immigrant into his apartment.
+They burst into the residence and found the man, identified only as John, bound to a bed.